WAKIOM/alx-system_engineering-devops/README.md

 # alx-system_engineering-devops
+  A repository for submitting all my assignments
-  writing Shell scripts in ubuntu 20.04
+  Bash scripts tested in ubuntu 20.04